-Organizations of all sizes today are increasingly turning to the cloud to store and manage critical data, systems and applications to stay ahead of fierce competition.
-The business services delivered to customers by these platforms serve a variety of industries around the world and transcend geographies with the speed and flexibility that public and hybrid cloud environments can bring to the market.
+Organizations of all sizes today are increasingly turning to the cloud to store and manage critical data, systems and business applications to stay ahead of fierce competition.
+The business continuity services delivered to customers by these platforms serve a variety of industries around the world and transcend geographies with the speed and flexibility that public and hybrid cloud environments can bring to the market.

 However, in the event of a disruption, those same levels of speed and agility must also be deployed for disaster recovery, responding to and resolving IT outages that can wreak havoc on clients and end users — not to mention the company’s reputation.

-When a cloud platform suffers an outage, the effects can be expansive and difficult to contain without existing proactive recovery solutions in place.
-For many organizations, outdated manual recovery strategies prove inconsistent and untenable in the face of today’s complex IT environments.
+When a cloud platform suffers an outage, the effects can be expansive and difficult to contain without existing proactive disaster recovery (DR) solutions in place.
+For many organizations, outdated manual disaster recovery (DR) strategies prove inconsistent and untenable in the face of today’s complex IT environments.
 While an organization can never eliminate all threats to its infrastructure, an automated, forward-thinking approach like cloud resiliency orchestration goes a long way toward mitigating damage, cutting unnecessary costs and reducing risk to create faster reaction time in the future.

 Cloud resiliency orchestration has transformed the way organizations approach disaster recovery and business continuity by using automation to create intelligent workflows across an entire company.
 Deploying this automated process requires limited human intervention — allowing IT experts to focus their skills on the most pressing recovery needs during downtime.